 Where to find half-hatched eggs

-In Vietnam, they are mostly sold in street, night markets.
+In Vietnam, they are mostly sold in the street, night markets.
 The vendors, food stalls and family restaurants selling breakfast foods also offer boiled half-hatched eggs.
 In the south, “hot vit lon” is eaten as a night snack.
 You can buy half-hatched eggs at the market and cook them yourself.
 However, it’s really hard to know their age without asking the seller.

-In USA, California has many places you can go and buy half-hatched eggs like Friday Oakland or Little Saigon.
+In the USA, California has many places you can go and buy half-hatched eggs like Friday Oakland or Little Saigon.
 Vietnamese stores and markets are also worth your try.